 Young Scientists Journal is a unique science journal.
 Not only is our content written by young scientists (aged 12-20), but we’re also run by young scientists.
 In fact we are the world’s only peer review science journal exclusively written, edited and run by young scientists for young scientists.
-This is why we think we’re the perfect journal for you to publish your articles and research, if you want to go one step further you can become an editor.
-If you are a designer, web-developer or have any other skills we have loads of opportunities for you too.
-This pages gives you an overview of all the different ways you can be part of Young Scientists Journal.
+This is why we think we’re the perfect journal for you to publish your articles and research, and if you want to go one step further you can become an editor.
+We also have lots of opportunities in web development, design, marketing and outreach.
+This page gives you an overview of all the different ways you can contribute to Young Scientists Journal.

-Why not be inspired and learn from some of the top scientists and communicators – through workshops, lectures and more – at our third annual conference, which will be held on the 18th of October 2016 at St Anne’s College, The University of Oxford, UK?
-You could even bring a poster presentation of your work and get to network with our distinguished guests.
+Why not be inspired and learn from some of the top scientists and communicators – through workshops, lectures and more – at one of our conferences?
+You could even bring a poster presentation of your own science research and get to network with our distinguished speakers.
 Find out more at events.ysjournal.com

 Why write an article?

-Writing an article allows you to be able to dig deeper into the wonderful world of science, engineering, technology and mathematics, which is its own reward but to be able to say that you have published a scientific paper in a proper journal is also great to be able to put on a Personal Statement, CV or to be able to talk about at a University/College Interview.
+Writing an article allows you to be able to dig deeper into the wonderful world of science, engineering, technology and mathematics, which of course is its own reward!
+In addition, many of our authors have told us that to be able to show that they have published a scientific paper in a proper journal has been a real boost to their personal statement or CV/resumé and given them something impressive to talk about at a university/college interview.

 Types of Article

-The types of articles we publish in the Young Scientist Journal vary through all manner of science related topics.
-Ranging from Mathematics to Ecology.
+The types of articles we publish in the Young Scientist Journal cover all STEM topics, ranging from Astronomy to Zoology.
 So, if you have done some original research or a recent project at school, a competition entry or even want an extra incentive to dig into a topic that interests you we would encourage you to publish it with Young Scientists Journal.

-You could conduct an investigation or conduct an experiment into something that has been done, but you want to prove it further, explore a different angle, or see what results you get.
-If you have done a project using electronics or engineering for example you can also publish this.
+You could conduct an investigation or conduct an experiment into something that has been done, but you want to take it further or explore a different angle.
+We would love to hear from you if you have done an innovative project around electronics, technology, computing or engineering.
 You could also consider submitting a research you’ve done for a CREST Project or for an Extended Project, a great way to get the most out of work you’ve already done.